diaodiao1/DNA-binding-proteins/README.md

 # MsDBP
 ##Exploring DNA-binding Proteins by Integrating Multi-scale Sequence Information with Deep Neural Network

 we have reported a novel predictor MsDBP, a DNA-binding protein prediction method that combines multi-scale sequence features into a deep neural network.
 For a given protein, we first divide the entire protein sequence into 4 subsequences to extract multi-scale features, and then we regard the feature vector as the input of the network and apply a branch of dense layers to automatically learn diverse hierarchical features.
-Finally, we use a neural network with two hidden layers to connect their outputs for DBPs prediction.
+Finally, we use a neural network with two hidden layers to connect their outputs for DBPs prediction.</br></br>

 Dependency:</br>